spatie/browsershot/README.md

 * `setURL()`: Set the URL of the webpage which should be converted to an image
 * `setTimeout()`: Set the browsershot timeout duration in ms required to fully load all page assets and scripts (defaults to 5000).
 * `setBackgroundColor($hexValueOrColorName)`: Set the background color of the html document prior to taking a screenshot.
 * `save($targetFile)`: Starts the conversion-process.
-The targetfile should have one of these extensions: png, jpg, jpeg.
+The targetfile should have one of these extensions: png, jpg, jpeg, ppm, bmp, pdf, gif.

 ## Other implementations